Chapter 4.08

 C. At the presiding official’s discretion, the official may grant up to 10 minutes to a speaker who desires to speak on multiple agenda items so that the speaker shall address all items at one time before the body’s consideration of those items.
 Such comments shall be made under the public comment part of the agenda.

 D. Every body shall adopt a rule providing that each person wishing to speak on an item shall be permitted to speak once based upon previously adopted time constraints which are reasonable and uniformly applied.
-Except as otherwise provided by this section, it shall be the policy of the city that all speakers are entitled to up to five minutes of speaking time per agenda item.
+Except as otherwise provided by this section, it shall be the policy of the city that all speakers are entitled to up to three minutes of speaking time per agenda item.

 E. Members of the public who speak on an agenda item or under public comment do not have to give their name or address should they choose not to.